linusjf/RIAY/January2025.md

 ### ROSARY IN A YEAR DAY 11 - "AS WE FORGIVE" Michelle Jackson

 "And forgive us our trespasses, as we forgive those who trespass against us".
 That truly isn't something we can do by ourselves.
 We need Grace.
 God is calling us to share in His Divinity through the Grace we receive through the HolySpirit in Jesus.
 We are called to do as He does and that comes with a cost, we need to become selfless and die to ourselves to become like Jesus.
 He took the hardest part the one that got Him killed for us so that we could gain merit through all He did for us.
 We need Grace and every day we need to seek that from Him.
 The more we allow ourselves to see and be reminded of the suffering Christ through meditation on His crucifixion the more it should make us aware of what He did for us on the cross.
 When He said Father forgive them for they do not know what they are doing.
 He begged God's Mercy on us, and as baptized Christians we are you all called to do that.
 Forgive as we are forgiven.
 We are all accountable to God for our actions.
 Let us remember the highest gift of His love and Mercy through Jesus Christ. 🙏🏻

+### AI-Generated Summary: The Call to Mirror God's Mercy

+**Main Topics Discussed:** _**God's Infinite Mercy:** The core message emphasizes God's boundless, ever-present mercy and forgiveness, freely offered to all who approach Him, regardless of their sins._ **The Christian Obligation to Be Merciful:** Receiving God's immense forgiveness through Christ compels Christians to extend that same mercy and forgiveness to others. _**The Parable of the Unforgiving Servant (Matthew 18):** This parable serves as the central illustration, highlighting the hypocrisy and injustice of refusing to forgive small debts (offenses) after having received forgiveness for an enormous debt from God._ **The Nature of True Forgiveness:** Forgiveness is presented not merely as a human act but as a supernatural one – a "God thing" – requiring divine grace. _**The Process of Forgiveness:** Forgiveness is often a daily journey, not an instantaneous event, requiring constant reliance on God and prayer. **Key Takeaways:**_ We should never fear approaching God for forgiveness; His mercy is constant and freely given. _Receiving God's mercy comes with the profound responsibility to be merciful and forgiving towards others "from the heart."_ Our inability to forgive others is contrasted sharply with the magnitude of God's forgiveness towards us (illustrated by the parable and the nacho anecdote). _True, heartfelt forgiveness requires connecting with God's heart and relying on His grace daily, as human strength alone is insufficient._ Remembering the immensity of God's sacrifice and forgiveness (perhaps by meditating on a crucifix) can help us find the grace to forgive others. _Forgiveness is often a process requiring daily prayer, asking for grace, echoing the Lord's Prayer ("forgive us our trespasses as we forgive those who trespass against us"). **Notable Quotes/Insights:**_ God's forgiveness is "constant and ever-new, freely flowing from His heart." _Mercy should "flow freely from our hearts just as it flows from God's."_ The unforgiving servant's lord revoking forgiveness underscores the seriousness of our call to forgive. _The personal nacho anecdote provides a relatable insight into the unexpected difficulty of sharing/showing mercy, even on a small scale._ "True forgiveness is supernatural, a 'God thing,' not merely human." \* Forgiveness is often a "journey, not an instant switch," requiring daily reliance on God.
+The message concludes with prayers (Our Father, Hail Mary, Glory Be) and a blessing, reinforcing the call to immerse oneself in God's mercy and seek His grace to live out this call to forgive

 ## January 12,2025